oe4dns/tootgroup.py/README.md

 ##### TODO: push-notifications feasible?
       Look into push notifications so that tootgroup.py would not have to be run via cron periodically

-##### TODO: retoot-mode
-      tootgroup.py only listens for direct messages from followed users and creates new toots from them, mentioning the originating user if there is enouth room in the toot.
-This cleans up the timelines of the original posters but some may prefer a more visible functionality.
-Retoot-mode would just retoot openly visible (public) toots from followed users.
-      This is also simpler to implement and does not need to store temporary files on the machine tootgroup.py is running on.